biometrics/openbr/docs/docs/technical.md

              return make("Pipe([" + words.join(",") + "])", parent);
     }

-A pipe (see [PipeTransform](plugins.md#pipetransform)) is the standard way of chaining together multiple steps in series to form more sophisticated algorithms.
+A pipe (see [PipeTransform](docs/plugins/core.md#pipetransform)) is the standard way of chaining together multiple steps in series to form more sophisticated algorithms.
-PipeTransform takes a list of transforms, and <i>projects</i> templates through each transform in order.
+PipeTransform takes a list of transforms, and *projects* templates through each transform in order.

 After operator expansion, the template enrollment description forms a tree, and the transform is constructed from this description starting recursively starting at the root of the tree:

     Transform *transform = Factory<Transform>::make("." + str);

 At this point we reach arguably the most important code in the entire framework, the *object factory* in `openbr/openbr_plugin.h`.
-The [Factory](abstractions.md#factory) class is responsible for constructing an object from a string:
+The [Factory](docs/cpp_api.md#factory) class is responsible for constructing an object from a string:

     static T *make(const File &file)
     {